HLTH SC 2101 - Fundamentals of Biomechanics and Human Movement

 Learning & Teaching Modes

-The course will be delivered via the use of both electronic (recorded and in-person) and face-to-face sessions (tutorials and laboratory classes).
+The course will be delivered via the use of both electronic (e-learning) and face-to-face sessions (tutorials and practicals).
+A series of electronic resources on key concepts in Biomechanics will be produced and housed in myuni incorporating video and audio mediums.
+These resources will be supported by facilitated discussion groups and guided learning questions linked to formative assessment tasks.
 The content of the electronic/online material will be rehearsed and supported by face to face/guided tutorials incorporating practical case scenarios using specific measurement techniques (required skills) to explore concepts.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-Students will be required to attend 1 x 2-hour large group sessions (lectorials) and 1 x 2-hour tutorial/laboratory class per week.
+Students will be required to attend 1 x 2-hour large group sessions (‘lectorials’) and 1 x 2-hour practical per week.
+1 x 1-hour online lecture/quiz per week will be scheduled with an equivalent time allocation for preparative reading and quiz completion.

 Learning Activities Summary